kaushikMreddy293/Tech4Sustainability_Alloqis/README.md

 ---
 ### **Acknowledgments**
 Special thanks to **Siemens** for providing valuable datasets and organizing the **Tech for Sustainability Hackathon 2024**.
 Our victory underscores the importance of **sustainability in additive manufacturing** and the potential for **data-driven decision-making** to create a greener future.

+---
+🚀 **Towards a more sustainable future in additive manufacturing!** 🌍